Economy of New York City: Film

 New York is a prominent location for the American entertainment industry, with many films, television series, books, and other media being set there.
 New York City is the second largest center for filmmaking and television production in the United States, producing about 200 feature films annually, employing 130,000 individuals; the filmed entertainment industry has been growing in New York, contributing nearly US$9 billion to the New York City economy alone as of 2015, and by volume, New York is the world leader in independent film production – one-third of all American independent films are produced in New York City.
 The Association of Independent Commercial Producers is also based in New York.
 In the first five months of 2014 alone, location filming for television pilots in New York City exceeded the record production levels for all of 2013, with New York surpassing Los Angeles as the top North American city for the same distinction during the 2013/2014 cycle.

 Top publicly traded companies in New York

-Fortune 500 companies headquartered in New York state that earned revenues of more than $15 billion in 2015.
+Fortune 500 companies headquartered in New York state that earned revenues of more than $15 billion in 2015 are all located within the New York metropolitan area.
 All but two are based in New York City; IBM and PepsiCo are based in Westchester County, New York, just north of New York City.